-You’re either a West Coast Eagle or a Fremantle Docker in WA and there is no in between.
+If you follow AFL, you’re either a West Coast Eagle or a Fremantle Docker in WA and there is no in between.
 Both clubs formed part of the AFL’s expansion projects in the late 1980s and early 90s and have formed a great rivalry.
 The Eagles are the more successful of the two clubs, with three premiership cups, while the Dockers are still seeking their first flag.

-While the WACA Ground still hosts Test cricket and Western Australia has produced some of our greatest ever cricketers, the Perth Scorchers are that sport’s biggest drawcard in WA.
+While the WACA Ground still hosts Test cricket and Western Australia has produced some of our greatest ever cricketers, the Perth Scorchers are the sport’s biggest drawcard in WA.
 No team has been more successful in five seasons of the fast growing Big Bash League the Scorchers winning the title twice and making the final four times.

 The wildly successful Perth Wildcats are the most storied franchise in NBL history.
-The ball club has a a rabid following and routinely sells out the 14,5000 seat Perth Arena.
+The basketball club has a a rabid following and routinely sells out the 14,5000 seat Perth Arena.
 That venue also hosts the Hopman Cup, a unique tennis event that leads into the Australian Open and has featured more than 20 world number one players since 1989.